Mr Kevin Eng specialises in surgery of the upper limb including the shoulder, elbow and hand.

 Mr Eng has two children and is a volunteer at their local soccer club.
 He is a member of Royal Hobart Golf Club.
 He enjoys athletics, tennis, scuba diving and gardening.
 He sponsors local sporting events including the Geelong Gift – a professional athletics race, as well as local and overseas charities including the Northern Bay scholarship fund to improve the educational opportunities of children from Geelong.

 Mr Eng will see privately insured patients, and work cover patients.
 He also has a weekly clinic at University Geelong Hospital where he sees Medicare patients for no cost.

 Mr Eng charges $180 for an initial consult and $90 for a follow up appointment.
 The fees he charges for surgery are less than the Australian Medical Association recommends.
 However, Medicare and the private insurance companies only cover fees up to a certain level to maintain their profitability.
 Therefore, there may be out of pocket costs for surgery depending on your insurance coverage.
 We are always happy to discuss this in more detail and will provide our surgical fee quote to allow a more informed conversation.
+We do not believe that cost should be an impediment to your treatment.
 Other expenses not controlled by us may include (but is not limited to) other doctors, including the anaesthetist, surgical assistants and internal medicine specialists, hospital excesses, allied health and radiology.

 You can pay by CC or cash / cheque.